Buffalo Police Department: Cariol Horne lawsuit

 In 2006, BPD officer Cariol Horne intervened when Gregory Kwiatkowski, a white officer, was choking a handcuffed black suspect.
 Horne claimed that Kwiatkowski punched her in the face, while Kwiatkowski claimed Horne had jumped on him while he was struggling with the suspect.
 The incident was not filmed.
 An internal investigation resulted in no other officer supporting Horne's claims.
 For her intervention, she was fired and lost her pension one year before it went into effect, whereas Kwiatkowski was shortly thereafter promoted to lieutenant.
 In 2009, Kwiatkowski was convicted and sentenced to prison after using excessive force on four handcuffed black teenagers.
 Kwiatkowski was forced to retire after assaulting two other officers in separate incidents, but was permitted to keep his pension.
-In 2020, in the wake of George Floyd protests, including the Niagara Square shoving incident, white-shoe law firm Kirkland & Ellis launched an action for reinstatement on behalf of Horne.
+In 2020, in the wake of George Floyd protests, including the Niagara Square shoving incident, major law firm Kirkland & Ellis launched an action for reinstatement on behalf of Horne.
 On April 13, 2021, a state court judge vindicated Horne, granting her the back pay and benefits that the BPD had denied her.